Americans are eating more and more meals prepared outside the home. In fact, a third of Americans eat fast food daily.

 Note: While you can use the Instant Pot mentioned above to make yogurt, if you always want a fresh supply, you may want to consider buying a dedicated unit.
 You don’t want to skip making a healthy soup or stew just because your Instant Pot will be busy making yogurt for the next twelve hours.

-Make delicious plant-based nut yogurts with this two-in-one slow cooker and yogurt maker from VitaClay.
+Make delicious plant-based nut yogurts with this two-quart slow cooker and yogurt maker from VitaClay.
 Yogurt has its own setting for temperature-controlled fermentation that will maintain maximum probiotics.
 You’ll have fresh homemade yogurt in eight to twelve hours.
 The included clay pot is lead- and chemical-free — and is removable for easy cleaning.

 Store-bought plant-based milks often contain additives to preserve freshness and flavor.
 But when you make your own at home, you get to control what goes into your milk — and in turn, your body.

 Make your own almond, cashew, or oat milk with just the touch of the button.
 The Almond Cow will turn any nut, seed, or grain into delicious, homemade, plant-based milk in just minutes.
 One batch makes between five to six cups of milk.
-And there’s no straining or nut milk bags necessary!
+And there are no straining or nut milk bags necessary!
 You don’t even need to soak the nuts beforehand.
 That’s how powerful this machine is.
 (Use the code FOODREVOLUTION for a special discount.)

 Tell us in the comments: